sergitnsr/sergitnsr/README.md

 ## Hi there 👋

 ### Who am I?
-- 💻 A cybersecurity student.
+- 💻 An IT professional.

 ### What I'm doing?
-- 💻 Studying a Master in Cybersecurity Direction, Ethical Hacking and Offensive Security.
+- 💻 Studying Linux systems administration, server config and cybersecurity.
-- 🌱 Learning Linux, sysadmin, automation & Red Teaming.
+- 🌱 Learning sysadmin, automation & server hardening.

 ### What I'm interested in?
 - 📖 Reading fantasy, sci-fi and dystopian novels.
-- ✨ Collecting Pokémon cards & games.
+- ✨ Travelling and collecting magnets and decoration.
-- 🔭 Knowing everything IT-related stuff.
+- 🔭 Knowing everything IT-related.

-### Other
-- ⚡ I'm into anime, mostly shounen and mystery, and its OSTs.